Alfred Sharpe

 Sir Alfred Sharpe KCMG CB (19 May 1853 – 10 December 1935) was Commissioner and Consul-General for the British Central Africa Protectorate and first Governor of Nyasaland.

 He trained as a solicitor but was in turn a planter and a professional hunter before becoming a British colonial administrator.
 He was commissioner (a de facto governor) of the British Central Africa Protectorate from 1896 until 1907 and Governor of Nyasaland after the protectorate changed its name to Nyasaland in 1907 until his retirement in 1910.
-He was involved in some of the dramatic events which shaped south-Central Africa at the onset of colonialism.
+He was involved in some of the events which shaped south-Central Africa at the onset of colonialism.

 Background and early career

-Sharpe was born on 19 May 1853 at Lancaster, Lancashire, England.
+Sharpe was born on 19 May 1853 at Lancaster, Lancashire, England to parents Edmund Sharpe and Elizabeth Sharpe.
 During his childhood his family moved from Lancaster, first to Wales and then to Switzerland and France as his father was a railway engineer, involved in railway construction in those countries.
 Sharpe was educated at Haileybury and Imperial Service College, near Hertford and trained with a private firm of solicitors, qualifying as a solicitor at age twenty-three.
 In 1883, he travelled with a cousin to Viti Levu, the largest island of Fiji, to start a sugar plantation.
 Their plantation venture failed within a year, as the cousins had no experience in tropical agriculture and because sugar prices were low.
 Sharpe started his administrative career in Fiji with a brief period as an acting stipendiary magistrate there in 1885–1886.
 He was offered the position of a district officer in Fiji, but he refused and then left for Central Africa.
 Sharpe was a Fellow of the Royal Geographical Society (RGS), 1891–1935; RGS Cuthbert Peek Award, 1898; Member of the Council of the RGS, 1913–1917.

 Sharpe went to the Shire Highlands, south of Lake Nyasa, in 1887 to hunt elephants and trade in ivory but almost immediately became involved in the war between the African Lakes Company and Arab slave traders, mostly fought around Karonga at the north end of Lake Nyasa.
 Henry Hamilton Johnston was appointed as British consul to Mozambique and the Interior in early 1889, and was instructed to report on the extent of Portuguese rule in the Zambezi and Shire River valleys, and to prevent local rulers beyond the existing Portuguese jurisdiction from accepting Portuguese protection.
 Both Johnston and his vice-consul, John Buchanan, exceeded their instructions and declared British protectorates, firstly over the Shire Highlands and then over the area west of Lake Nyasa, both in 1889.
 The British Central Africa protectorate came into existence in 1891 when Johnston's actions were endorsed by the British government.